Skip to main content

 Current account comparison: The best accounts at a glance

-Find the best checking account for you in the following table.
-Start-up bonuses, free account management, online banking & more!
+Find the best current account for you in the following table.
+Starting bonuses, free account management, online banking & more!

 Current account: What should I pay attention to?

-At some banks, account management is only free of charge if you have a regular income.
-You can check the conditions at the respective banks.
-Otherwise, monthly fees apply.
+Account management is only free at some banks if you have a regular income.
+The conditions can be viewed at the respective banks.
+Otherwise there are monthly fees.

 Consider monthly fees

-Basically, there are no serious differences between banks with and without account maintenance fees.
-Therefore, we at Tarifgigant.at recommend a current account with no monthly fees.
+In principle, there are no major differences between banks with and without account maintenance fees.
+That's why we at Tarifgigant.at recommend a current account with no monthly fees.

-Since banks are always finding other ways to collect money anyway, choosing an account with monthly account maintenance fees is pointless and only an additional financial burden for the customer.
+As banks are always finding other ways to collect money anyway, choosing an account with monthly account management fees is pointless and just an additional financial burden for the customer.

 Where and at what price can I withdraw money?